Heart Murmurs in Children

 What is a heart murmur?

-In the simplest terms, a heart murmur is the noise of turbulent blood flow.
-“Think about a mountain stream,” Dr. Campbell says.
-“Smooth water flow in the stream makes close to no noise, but the same water downstream over the rocks and rapids makes a lot of noise.
-That's because it's a turbulent area for water.”
+In the simplest terms, a heart murmur is the sound of blood flowing through the heart and blood vessels.
 Pediatricians can hear these murmurs through the stethoscope while listening to your child's heartbeat.

 What is an innocent heart murmur?

 Even normal blood flow has turbulence.
 When this occurs, it’s referred to as an innocent murmur.
-“Innocent murmurs are simply the noises made as blood flows through the heart, over the valves and through the blood vessels.
-These heart murmurs in children are common, and they will often disappear on their own as children get older,” says Dr. Campbell.
+“Innocent murmurs are simply the sounds made as blood flows through the heart, over the valves and through the blood vessels.
+These heart murmurs in children are common, and they will often disappear on their own as children get older,” says Dr. Oster.

 If your child is diagnosed with an innocent heart murmur, no further testing is needed.
 These murmurs may come and go over time and can vary in loudness depending on a patient’s position during an exam.
 Symptoms are not expected, and activity restrictions are not required.
 Generally, after a pediatric cardiology evaluation and clearance, patients with innocent murmurs will be followed long term by their pediatric care providers.